erxes/erxes/docs/docs/deployment/deployment/docker.md

 (**Note**: Some people get an error, **WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!**, please see the solution [here](/installation/ubuntu-troubleshooting).)

 You don't want to use the **root** user to administer your server.
-So everything will be done by a user called, **erxes**.
+Therefore, everything will be done by the user called **erxes**.
 To accomplish this, run the following commands:

 Add a user called "erxes".
 When prompted, enter in a **unique** password.
 You will need to keep this password available, as later operations will require using it.